'Strangest transfer in January' - Fans surprised by Kevin-Prince Boateng's move to Barcelona | Goal.com

-'Strangest transfer in January' - Fans surprised by Kevin-Prince Boateng's Barcelona move
+'Strangest transfer in January' - Fans shocked by Kevin-Prince Boateng's Barcelona move

 Kevin-Prince Boateng's loan switch from Sassuolo to Barcelona on Tuesday evening as left football enthusiasts stunned as he becomes the first Ghanaian player to join the Catalan giants.